asharbutt/Research/docs/Equity Pricing/Derivation.md

 If we take the integral of this, we get an Ito Integral, which by definition is a martingale.
 So under the risk neutral measure Q, the discounted stock price is a martingale.

+A summary of what we have done:
+1. We have the stock process under some measure P
+2. We have a discount process under the same measure P
+3. We calculate the differential of the discounted stock process using Ito's Product rule
+4. We use a change of measure to change the brownian motion from the measure P to an equivalent martingale measure Q, known as the risk neutral measure.
+5. Under this measure, the discounted stock price is a martingale.

+An interesting note is that if we did not change the measure, then the discounted stock price process would not be a martingale under the original measure.

 ## The replicating portfolio
 We replicate the option payoff portfolio using an investment into the stock and into the money market account.
 We buy $$\Delta$$ amounts of the stock and invest